 DraftKings going public

-The timing for DraftKings entry into the public market is far from ideal, but the company has used it as an opportunity to showcase its adaptability and the stock has reacted well, with a 10% bump on its first day openly traded on the markets and it looks set for another good day today at time of writing.
-The recent NFL draft saw record betting volume, as well as a big increase in popularity for esports and alternative sports like table tennis.
+The timing for DraftKings entry into the public market is far from ideal, but the company has used it as an opportunity to showcase its adaptability and the stock has reacted well, with a 10% bump on its first day openly traded on the markets and is up a further 260% as of July 24.
+The NFL draft saw record betting volume, as well as a big increase in popularity for esports and alternative sports like table tennis.
 The increased interest in these events “shows that there’s pent-up demand”, according to DraftKings CEO Jason Robins.
 As supply returns to sate this demand, we can only see the company’s user base growing.
 There is also the argument that with the potential for a return to professional sports in empty venues for a time, a service like DraftKings could benefit from sports fans watching from home looking to recreate the intensity of attending the games.

 Beware of the Hype